 Marketing Analysis of massage therapy business

-The most important component of an effective massage therapy business plan is its accurate marketing analysis that’s why Susan acquired the services of marketing experts to help her through this phase.
+The most important component of an effective business plan for a massage therapist is its accurate marketing analysis that’s why Susan acquired the services of marketing experts to help her through this phase.
 It is only after this stage that a good physical therapy clinic business plan could have been developed.
-If you are starting your therapy clinic on a smaller scale then you can carry out the marketing analysis of your business yourself by taking help from this massage therapy business plan sample or other massage therapy business plan examples available online.
-On the other hand, if you are starting on a larger scale, you can seek help from marketing experts and can develop your own massage therapy business plan template.
+If you are starting your therapy clinic on a smaller scale then you can carry out the marketing analysis of your business plan for a massage therapist yourself by taking help from this massage business plan sample or other massage therapy business plan examples available online.
+On the other hand, if you are starting on a larger scale, you can seek help from marketing experts and can develop your own massage business plan template.
 In any case, you should pay special attention to this part of your physical therapy business plan.

 The four main steps to carry out an accurate marketing analysis are to identify the current market trends, identify your target audience and potential clients, set out the business targets to achieve, and finally set the prices of your products and services.